 We engage in interest rate risk management activities in an effort to reduce the variability of income caused by changes in interest rates.
-To manage this price risk resulting from interest rate risk, we use derivative financial instruments acquired with the intention of moderating the risk that changes in market interest rates will result in unfavorable changes in the value of our interest rate lock commitments and inventory of mortgage loans held for sale.
-We do not use derivative financial instruments for purposes other than in support of our risk management activities.
+To manage this price risk resulting from interest rate risk, we use derivative financial instruments acquired with the intention of moderating the risk that changes in market interest rates will result in unfavorable changes in the value of our interest rate lock commitments, inventory of mortgage loans held for sale and MSRs.
+We do not use derivative financial instruments other than IRLCs for purposes other than in support of our risk management activities.